Akibisuto/direkuta/README.md

 Direkuta is a REST focused web framework for Rust.
 It is wrapped over top of Hyper and includes state, middleware, and routing (with parameters!).

-**!!Direkuta requires Rust *Stable* 1.28 or higher!!**

-**!!!Please note that Direkuta is not yet production ready, but can still be used!!!**

-*Direkuta's api could change, but I wouldn't expect much to (at most the router will change).*

 ## Examples

 Below is a simple "Hello World!" example, this was used to test benchmarks.